Adult Learning Program Staff

-Joyce Henderson joined the ALP community as Director in August, 2019.
+Dr. Joyce Henderson joined the ALP community as Director in August, 2019.
 Joyce has worked as an Administrator, Director and Teacher in various educational settings from Harvard University to Bunker Hill Community College.
-She attended the University of Massachusetts, College of Public and Community Service, has a Master’s Degree in Administrative Education from Cambridge College and is completing Doctoral studies in Higher Education Administration from Northcentral University.
+She attended the University of Massachusetts, College of Public and Community Service, has a Master’s Degree in Administrative Education from Cambridge College and has completed Doctoral studies in Higher Education Administration from Northcentral University.

 Amina is the current Assistant Director at ALP.
 She started as an AmeriCorps volunteer and was placed at ALP as her host organization.
 After finishing her service year with Americorps, Amina accepted a part time Administrative Assistant and Program Assessment Specialist at ALP.
 She has also taught the math numeracy classes.
 Besides English, Amina speaks Somali and conversational Swahili.